Super123qew/Final-project-passion-30/PSEUDOCODE.md

   - Collisions are turned off by setting towers in a collision group that cant touch players
   - Start the tower's attack behavior using a coroutine
   - Checks if the player has enough gold and isn't past their max limit of towers before placement
+  - Price of tower is subtracted from the players gold count if the above conditions are met

 ## GameController Local Script